Customs and VAT: find the differences

 The starting point is the price paid by the importer to the supplier, including all costs of insurance, transport, etc. up to the moment of importation.
 Customs also looks at the agreed delivery conditions, such as the Incoterms used.
 These determine who pays for the costs of insurance and transport, the supplier or the buyer.

 If there is no purchase price, for example when transferring one's own goods, then the value of the same kind of goods, or else that of similar products, can be used.
-And if there are neither, other methods of calculation can be considered.
+And if there are neither, then other methods of calculation can be considered.

 If the value is fixed, and the import declaration has been submitted and accepted, keep in mind that import duties can still be adjusted only in very exceptional cases (6).